 Can you share an example of miscommunications or other issues in the workplace that can cost money and how they can be fixed?

 With my clients, I have seen a few miscommunication issues cause them to miss out on million-dollar contracts or burn exceptionally good business relationships.
 However, it is not as simple as saying things a certain way.
-I often describe that businesses works from the inside out, much like humans do.
+I often describe that businesses work from the inside out, much as humans do.

 Our brain is made up of billions of neurons that are constantly communicating to help us make decisions, communicate, and perceive the world around us.
 If any of your neurons have “poor” communication from one to the other, those pathways can eventually burn out or weaken.

 Also, if your neurons are building unhealthy pathways or known as “bad habits”, it will cause you to make a poor or irrational decision.
 Now, let’s look at people as neurons.
 If people poorly communicate and build unhealthy communication within a work environment, the culture can become uncomfortable, unorganized, contradicting, unsafe, uninspiring, and eventually unable to operate financially.

 What happens If the environment we work in is full of the above?
 Miscommunication, distrust, spitefulness, rebellion, stubborn behavior, power plays, passive-aggressiveness, or lack of professional courtesy will be the norm.
 If our survival- mode is kicking in, which can be an overproduction of the flight or fight hormone, we will start operating irrationally causing that to take the front seat, rather than what you are actually paid to do.

 You work with a psychologist on some of this?